The History of Pork Roll

 Taylor ham is the common name for pork roll, a food developed by John Taylor of Trenton, New Jersey, late in the 19th century.

 Taylor is the brand name for pork roll made by Taylor Provisions, Inc., of Trenton.
 Taylor also manufactures pork roll under the Trenton brand.
 Trenton by Taylor has been an advertiser on the outfield wall at Mercer County Waterfront Park in Trenton since it opened in 1994.
 Other companies making pork roll include Case Pork Roll, Kohler Provisions and Loeffler Gourmet.
-(The Case Pork Roll manufacturing facility recently had a fire but plans to reopen soon.)
+(The Case Pork Roll manufacturing facility recently had a fire but reopened quickly.)

 Taylor kept the recipe for the product he created in 1856 secret.
 Taylor originally called his product “Taylor’s Prepared Ham”, but was forced to change the name after the Pure Food and Drug Act of 1906 was passed, since the product did not meet the new legal definition of “ham”.
 The new name was “Pork Roll” and it was marketed as both “Taylor’s Pork Roll” and “Trenton Pork Roll”.
 Competitors marketed products with similar names like “Rolled Pork” and “Trenton style Pork Roll” and were sued by Taylor.
 A 1910 legal case ruled that the words “Pork Roll” could not be trademarked.